gsviec/terraform/README.md

 ### Create AWS IAM User

-Terraform uses AWS REST API to manage AWS resources, so we need to setup a new user account and I assume you have it
+Terraform uses AWS REST API to manage AWS resources, so we need to setup a new user account and I'm assume you have it.

 Copy to clipboard the Access Key ID and Secret Access Key, then set them as envrionment variables by running the commands below: